infumap/infumap/docs/deployment/raspberry-pi.md

 - `YOUR_LOCAL_SUBNET` is your local LAN in CIDR notation (e.g. `192.168.0.0/16`).
 - `ADMIN_VPN_HOST_IP` is the WireGuard IP assigned to your admin laptop/workstation (e.g. `10.0.0.10`).

-With the tighter policy, remote administration is still possible from that specific VPN host, including after reboot when a LUKS volume must be unlocked.
+With the tighter policy, remote administration is still possible from your specific admin VPN host, including after reboot for the purposes of unlocking the LUKS encrypted volume.
 Because SSH is allowlisted to the admin host IP (and not the full VPN subnet), compromise of the VPS or another VPN peer does not by itself grant SSH access to the Raspberry Pi.

 ### Infumap Install